A few years back, you needed either a bottomless pit of money or coding skills to build an app. But now, things have changed.

 3 - Perform a competitive analysis

-As the legendary boxer Mike Tyson once said, "Everyone has a plan—until they get punched in the face."
-In the world of apps, this sentiment holds true, especially when developing an app from scratch.
+As the legendary boxer Mike Tyson once said, "Everyone has a plan until they get punched in the face."
+When you’re developing an app from scratch, this rings true.

-So if you don’t minimise the amount of punches you receive, you need to assess your competitor’s app positioning, marketing and monetization strategies so that you can learn from their strengths and capitalise on their weaknesses.
+So if you want minimise the amount of punches you receive, you need to assess your competitors’ app positioning, marketing and pricing strategies.
+This'll allow you to reverse-engineer their strengths and take advantage of their weaknesses.

 4 - Choose an app template

-When you work with an app builder, they provide you with a wide range of pre-designed templates to choose from as a base for your app.
-Then, you choose the one that aligns with the type of app you want to create.
+When using an app builder, you can pick from a wide range of pre-designed features and templates which align with the type of app you want to create.

 Learn more about how we use AI to streamline the app creation process 👈